dart-lang/language/working/macros/feature-specification.md

       file as the macro annotation, so they can always do this.
   - When the final augmentation library is created, the actual type that was inferred will be used (or `dynamic` if no type was inferred).
-- Explicitly ask to infer the type of it through the builder apis (only available in phase 3).
+- Explicitly ask to infer the type of it through the builder APIs (only available in phase 3).
   - We don't allow augmentations of existing declarations to contribute to inference, so in phase 3 type inference can be performed.